Chart Color Schemes

 Bonnyrigg Heights - Bonnyrigg features high concentrations of family households, with a higher-than-average median household size

-Family households represent 85.7% of all households, including 44.6% couples with children, 17.7% couples without children, and 21.6% single parent families.
-Non-family households account for the remaining 14.3%, with lone person households at 13.3% and group households comprising 1.1%.
-The median household size is 3.3 people, which is larger than the Greater Sydney average of 3.2.
+Family households account for 85.7% of all households, including 44.6% couples with children, 17.7% couples without children, and 21.6% single parent families.
+Non-family households constitute the remaining 14.3%, with lone person households at 13.3% and group households comprising 1.1% of the total.
+The median household size is 3.3 people, which is larger than the Greater Sydney average of 3.2 people.

 Frequently Asked Questions - Households